 - If it is determined that a participant has left the prescribed race course, that participant will be disqualified.
 DO NOT CROSS THE FINISH LINE IF YOU HAVE NOT COMPLETED THE ENTIRE COURSE.

-- Porta Potties and/or bathrooms are located at each aid station, the start line and finish line
+- Porta Potties and/or bathrooms are located at most aid stations as well as the start and finish lines.

 Aid Station Locations and Sponsors